 There are a number of good reasons to undertake writing a thesis.
 Work on a thesis offers an opportunity to explore an issue that engages you, to plan and direct your own research, and to draw on the knowledge of methodology and material that you have gained from course work in the concentration.
 Many seniors have praised the thesis project as the best learning experience of their lives.
 Be aware, however, that enthusiasm is crucial to the success of a thesis.
 You should be fascinated by your topic and desire the intellectual adventure of shaping an idea and finding its articulate expression.

 As it happens, other reasons may also come into play.
 Some students feel that they must write a thesis in order to please their parents or their peers.
 Others see the thesis as a guarantee of admission to graduate school, or of a good job.
 Still others consider it the clincher for an application or resume.
 These are not good reasons to write a thesis.
 Since the project represents a considerable investment of your personal time and effort, you should write a thesis for your own sake.
 Most often the necessary devotion to the thesis grows out of a personally motivated choice.
-Without this, not only could a poor paper result, but you could very well spend a miserable senior year.
+Without this, not only could a poor paper result, but you could very well have a miserable experience in your senior year.
 If you have any doubts, concerns or questions regarding your decision to write a thesis, please consult with the Director of Undergraduate Studies.

 Be honest with yourself about your reasons for wanting to write a thesis and consider carefully the possible ramifications of your choice, both for you and the work.
 Also bear in mind that a thesis places great demands on your time.
 The project may be too much if you participate extensively in extra-curricular activities or work outside of school.